-As part of this item, Members were also shown a short video that reflected upon the impact that Local Community Co-ordination in Bridgend has had on certain individuals lives, giving examples of activities that these people have had the opportunity to be involved in.
+As part of this item, Members were also shown a short video that reflected upon the impact that Remodelling Learning disabilities projectocal Community Co-ordination in

+Bridgend has had on certain individuals lives, giving examples of activities that these people have had the opportunity to be involved in.

-The Chairperson referred to page 19 of the report, paragraph 3.3, and of the decision made to recommission external elements of the Supported Living Service.
+The Chairperson referred to page 19 of the report, paragraph 3.3, and to the decision made to recommission external elements of the Supported Living Service.
 He asked Invitees to expand a little on this.